Your Home Office - stylish versus practical.....

 First things first, you need to de-clutter your home office and rid it of anything you're not using, then we can look at the bigger picture.
 Next, you'll be needing these:

 1. Desk: if you can, a desk with some drawers is great for keeping you organised (one long one at the top is perfect for housing a stapler, paper clips, paying in books, birthday cards and other stationery but get yourself a drawer tidy to keep everything in it's place rather being faced with a huge pile of disorganised office paraphernalia every time you need something).
-The position of your desk is important too so if you can place it near a window, that's all the better - this one is particularly swoon-worthy.
-Not sure I'd get any work done here actually.
+The position of your desk is important too so if you can place it near a window.

 3. Filing Cabinet: this is essential for keeping all the filing in check so you can leap on anything quickly (or sift through the filing tray which, if you've emptied it regularly, won't take a second).
 It's also the perfect spot for an indoor plant or a bunch of flowers.
-Plants do afterall clean the air and will make your office space feel less officey (is this a real word?
-Not sure it is).
-This one has been given a makeover which I think looks rather fabulous although goodness knows how they got the legs on it.
+Plants do after all clean the air and will make your office space feel less officey (is this a real word?
+I'm going with it anyway).

 4. Bookcase/Cupboard: this is a great place to keep the printer (if yours is wireless of course otherwise it won't be much use to you), lever arch files, reference books etc. Make sure you add a favourite ornament and a family photograph or two as although this is an office, this is your home office and adding personal touches will make it more appealing to work in.